 Brewer's yeast is made from a one-celled fungus called Saccharomyces cerevisiae and is used to make beer.
-It also can be grown to make nutritional supplements.
-Brewer's yeast is a rich source of minerals -- particularly chromium, an essential trace mineral that helps the body maintain normal blood sugar levels; selenium; protein; and the B-complex vitamins.
-It tastes bitter and should not be confused with baker's yeast, nutritional yeast, or torula yeast.
-All those types of yeast are low in chromium.
-Brewer's yeast has been used for years as a nutritional supplement.
+It has been grown and used as a nutritional supplement for years.
+Brewer's yeast is a rich source of minerals -- particularly selenium; protein; B-complex vitamins, and chromium, an essential trace mineral that helps the body maintain normal blood sugar levels.

 At least one study has found that brewer's yeast may improve acne.
 Another linked it to a reduced risk of a second skin cancer.
-And one large, preliminary study found that taking a specific kind brewer's yeast product (EpiCor) may help prevent colds and flu.
+One large, preliminary study found that taking a specific kind brewer's yeast product (EpiCor) may help prevent colds and flu.

 Brewer's yeast is available in powder, flakes, tablet, and liquid forms.

-1 - 2 Tbsp per day; may be added to food or dissolved in juice or water.
+1 to 2 per day; may be added to food or dissolved in juice or water.

-Because supplements may have side effects or interact with medications, you should take them only under the supervision of your health care provider.
+Supplements may have side effects or interact with medications.
+You should take them only under the supervision of your doctor.

 Side effects from brewer's yeast are generally mild and may include gas.

-People who have frequent yeast infections or are allergic to yeast should avoid brewer's yeast.
+People who have frequent yeast infections or who are allergic to yeast should avoid brewer's yeast.

-People with diabetes should talk to their health care provider before taking brewer's yeast because it could interact with medications for diabetes and cause low blood sugar.
-(See "Possible Interactions" sections.)
+People with diabetes should talk to their doctors before taking brewer's yeast because it could interact with medications for diabetes and cause low blood sugar.

-People with Crohn's disease should ask their health care provider before taking brewer's yeast.
+People with Crohn's disease should also talk to their doctors before taking brewer's yeast.

-If you are being treated with any of the following medications, you should not use brewer's yeast without first talking to your health care provider.
+If you are being treated with any of the following medications, you should not use brewer's yeast without first talking to your doctor.Monoamine Oxidase Inhibitors (MAOIs)